Transit village

-Transit-oriented development seen clustered adjacent to the Alewife Station, a Massachusetts Bay Transportation Authority (MBTA) intermodal transit station) in Cambridge, Massachusetts.
-U.S.
+A transit-oriented development adjacent to Alewife Station, a Massachusetts Bay Transportation Authority (MBTA) intermodal transit station) in Cambridge, Massachusetts, U.S.

 A transit village is a pedestrian-friendly mixed-use district or neighborhood oriented around the station of a high-quality transit system, such as rail or B.R.T.
 Often a civic square of public space abuts the train station, functioning as the hub or centerpiece of the surrounding community and encouraging social interaction.
 While mainly residential in nature, many transit villages offer convenience retail and services to residents heading to and from train stations.

 The term "transit villages" was popularized in the 1997 book by Michael Bernick and Robert Cervero, Transit Villages for the 21st Century, whose cover shows a mixed-use, pedestrian-friendly community infilling what then was a surface park-and-ride lot of the Pleasant Hill BART station area, and what is now the Contra Costa Centre Transit Village.
-In their book, the authors distinguished transit villages from transit-oriented development (TOD) as more residential-oriented in land-use composition, with neighborhood retail and services provided in and around the rail station and a prominent civic space immediate to the station.
+In their book, the authors distinguished transit villages from transit-oriented development (TOD) as more residentially-oriented in land-use composition, with neighborhood retail and services provided in and around the rail station and a prominent civic space immediately to the station.

 Portland, Oregon has actively pursued transit village style development along the Portland area light rail known as Metropolitan Area Express (MAX).
 California is also exploring transit village development options for its evolving transit systems.

 Miami, Florida has placed large affordable housing complexes at its two least used Metrorail stations, one is known as the Brownsville Transit Village and the other is Santa Clara Apartments.
 Miami-Dade Transit has its headquarters in the Overtown Transit Village building at one of its downtown stations.